AnisBouaza/Path-Finding-Visualisation/README.md

 - The green dots are the optimal path found.
 - You can Add orange blocks (walls) using your left mouse button.
 - The violet blocks are blocks that cost extra points to move in (useful in some algorithms) you can add them by code.
+- You can change the algorithme in the program by pressing 1,2,3 or 4 for :
+1. Breadth-first search
+2. Depth-first search
+3. Uniform-cost search
+4. A star search

 # Some screenshots